Campaign Director

 Prospect Strategy, Major Gifts, and Solicitor Enablement

-- Coordinate solicitation strategies and donor engagement with senior leadership and volunteers.
+Prepare tailored proposals, campaign materials and stewardship communications.
+Coordinate solicitation strategies and donor engagement with senior leadership, campaign volunteers and community partners.

 Donor Communications, Stewardship, and Campaign Integration